linuskar/TEK830-Digitalization-and-AI-in-practice-Group-6/README.md

 Launching the project will open up a window for the app and lead you through the app tutorial.
 To simulate notifications you can press the “P”, “O”, “I”, “U”, “Y” keybinds to make them pop up.

 ### Assets not made by us
+### IKEA Home Smart App
+We copy parts of the IKEA Home Smart App UI and incorporate it into our prototype.

+### Product recommendations
 Product recommendations are based on IKEA products.
 Therefore links, data and images to products are from IKEA, https://www.ikea.com/se/en/.

 #### Images for tip recommendations